ChuckHill2/VideoLibrarian/Readme.md

   + .NET Core - Must include requisite .NET assemblies with installation.
   + .NET Framework - .NET 4.5 must be installed on Win 7.
 Already included on Win 8 and Win 10.
 May create monolithic executable.

-Resulting decision - .net Framework winforms
+Resulting decision - .net Framework Winforms

 ##### Low-level Design
 * Enumerate folder tree by IMDB shortcuts (not movies).
   + TV Series folder does not have a video even though episode folders do.
+  + Folders bracketed by '!' are ignored.
+Useful for unformatted folders that may have IMDB shortcuts for other purposes.
+  + Shortcuts in the root folders are ignored.
   + IMDB shortcuts are the definitive files needed to retrieve and cache the movie properties.
 Video file names cannot be reliably parsed and used to find the movie on IMDB.
+See *MovieFolderPrep.exe*.
 * Created custom FlowLayoutPanel because winforms built-in FlowLayoutPanel control is not designed for galleries.
   + Does not support virtual windows > 32768 pixels because Win32 scrollbars do not support scrolling > 32768.
   + Does not support child panels (e.g. tiles)